openownership/bods-dev-handbook/standard_releases.md

   If the changes affect schema and/or docs then they may, in turn, affect the translation.
 The process for making these changes is:
   * First create an issue in Github to track the problem.
-  * Then create a new branch that uses the issue number, eg.
+  * Then create a new branch that uses the issue number, e.g.
     `297-concept-translation`.
   * When the branch is ready to be merged into `master`, ensure that the translations on the new branch are either equivalent to or ahead of the translations on